Socialization, exposure, and training

 Boats and blinds

 If you hunt out of a boat or blind, introduce your puppy to it.
 For boats, start on land.
 Get your puppy comfortable getting in and out of the boat.
 Throw retrieves from the boat.
 Similarly, introduce your dog to the blind as a good thing.
+If you are using a dog blind or hut, make sure your spend lots of time getting your pup comfortable going into and out of it.
 Make it a fun place to go to get retrieves.

 Duck or goose decoys